K\"ahler groups and subdirect products of surface groups: Examples from maps onto a product of two elliptic curves

-Let $A\leq \ZZ^4 = (\ZZ^2)^2$ be the finite index subgroup with $A= \mathrm{Im} \left( v_{i_{t+1}}\cdot\alpha_{i_{t+1},\ast} + v_{i_{t+2}}\cdot \alpha_{i_{t+2},\ast}\right)$.
-Then for any element $x_{i_1}\in \Lambda_{i_1}$ of the finite index subgroup $\Lambda_{i_1}:=\left( v_{i_1} \cdot \alpha_{i,\ast}\right)^{-1}(A)\unlhd \Gamma_{\g_{i_1}}$ there is $(x_{i_{t+1}},x_{i_{t+2}})\in \Gamma_{\g_{i_{t+1}}}\times \Gamma_{\g_{i_{t+2}}}$ with $(x_{i_1},1,\dots,1,x_{i_{t+1}},x_{i_{t+2}},1,\dots,1)\in \ker \phi$.
-Hence, the intersection $\ker \phi \cap \left(\Gamma_{\g_{i_1}}\times \Gamma_{\g_{i_{t+1}}}\times \Gamma_{\g_{i_{t+2}}}\right)$ projects to a finite index subgroup of $\Gamma_{\g_{i_1}}$.
-Since $H_1\times H_2\leq \ker \phi$ is a finite index subgroup, the same is true for the projection of the intersection $\left(H_1\times H_2\right) \cap \left(\Gamma_{\g_{i_1}}\times \Gamma_{\g_{i_{t+1}}}\times \Gamma_{\g_{i_{t+2}}}\right)$ to $\Gamma_{\g_{i_1}}$.
-Thus, $H_1\times 1 $ contains a finite index subgroup of $\Gamma_{\g_{i_1}}$.
-This is impossible, because $\ker \alpha_{i_1,\ast}\leq \Gamma_{i_1}$ has infinite index.
-It follows that $\ker \phi$ is irreducible.
+Let $A\leq \ZZ^4 = (\ZZ^2)^2$ be the finite index subgroup with Then for any element $x_{i_1}\in \Lambda_{i_1}$ of the finite index subgroup $\Lambda_{i_1}:=\left( v_{i_1} \cdot \alpha_{i_1 ,\ast}\right)^{-1}(A)\unlhd \Gamma_{i_1}$ there is $(x_{i_{t+1}},x_{i_{t+2}})\in \Gamma_{i_{t+1}}\times \Gamma_{i_{t+2}}$ with $(x_{i_1},1,\dots,1,x_{i_{t+1}},x_{i_{t+2}},1,\dots,1)\in \ker (\phi)$.
+Hence, the intersection $\ker (\phi) \cap \left(\Gamma_{i_1}\times \Gamma_{i_{t+1}}\times \Gamma_{i_{t+2}}\right)$ projects to a finite index subgroup of $\Gamma_{i_1}$.
+Since $H_1\times H_2\leq \ker (\phi)$ is a finite index subgroup, the same is true for the projection of the intersection $\left(H_1\times H_2\right) \cap \left(\Gamma_{i_1}\times \Gamma_{i_{t+1}}\times \Gamma_{i_{t+2}}\right)$ to $\Gamma_{i_1}$.
+Thus, $H_1\times 1 $ contains a finite index subgroup of $\Gamma_{i_1}$.
+This is impossible, because $\ker (\alpha_{i_1,\ast})\leq \Gamma_{i_1}$ has infinite index.
+It follows that $\ker (\phi)$ is irreducible.

-Finally observe that $v_1=\dots=v_m=\left( \right)$, implies that the image $\phi(\Gamma_{\g_1}\times \dots \times \Gamma_{\g_m})\cong \ZZ^2 \leq \ZZ^4=\mathrm{Im} \phi$ is not a finite index subgroup.
+Finally, observe that $v_1=\dots=v_m=\left( \right)$ implies that the image $\phi(\Gamma_1\times \dots \times \Gamma_m)\cong \ZZ^2 \leq \ZZ^4=\mathrm{Im} \phi$ is not a finite index subgroup.
 Thus, the group $\ker \phi$ is not of type $\mathcal{F}_{r-m}$, by Corollary \ref{propCoNilpFm} below. \end{proof}

-\begin{remark} Note that one could also apply the converse direction of Theorem \ref{thmKochlVSPk} to obtain that the groups constructed in Theorem \ref{thmExsGenClass} and Theorem \ref{thmExtendedRange} have finiteness type $\mathcal{F}_{r-k}$ (respectively $\mathcal{F}_{r-m-1}$).
-However, the proof we give actually provides the stronger result that in fact classifying spaces for our examples can be constructed from compact K\"ahler manifolds by attaching only cells of dimension larger than $r-k$ (respectively $r-m-1$). \end{remark}
+\begin{remark} Note that one could also apply the converse direction of Theorem \ref{thmKochlVSPk} to obtain that the groups constructed in Theorem \ref{thmExsGenClass} and Theorem \ref{thmExtendedRange} have finiteness type $\mathcal{F}_{r-k}$ (resp. $\mathcal{F}_{r-m-1}$).
+However, the proof we give actually provides the stronger result that in fact classifying spaces for our examples can be constructed from compact K\"ahler manifolds by attaching only cells of dimension larger than $r-k$ (resp. $r-m-1$). \end{remark}